Now more than ever, it’s important to make sure that we are all looking after our physical as well as mental health.

 In this section you’ll find tips, advice, guidance and links to resources that we hope will support you over the coming weeks and months in relation to:

-While these guidelines are in place to help our NHS save lives, unfortunately they can also leave people feeling stressed, anxious or scared.
+Scottish Government guidelines on what we can and can't do when we are out and about have been put in place to help prevent any further outbreaks of the virus but unfortunately they can also leave people feeling stressed, anxious or scared.
 This is normal - most of us have never experienced anything like this before.
 So now, more than ever, it’s important to look after our mental wellbeing.

 Below you will find links to support groups as well as helpful hints, tips and advice to help you cope during the more difficult times.